Toronto District School Board

 Staffing decisions must follow Ministry class size regulations and collective agreement provisions.
 Most staffing is funded through the provincial model, core education funding, which is closely tied to enrolment.

 Staff allocation is the first step in the annual TDSB budget process.
 To have staff in place for September and to meet collective agreement timelines, these decisions are made in the spring.
-Staff allocation applies to both elementary and secondary schools:
+In every case, the goal is to match staffing to student needs so that learning environments remain supportive and stable.

 What Can Families Expect?